 Attend the Truro School Connected London or Bristol Networking event?

 The London Networking event (October each year) has become hugely successful in bringing together alumni who can provide useful links and invaluable advice.
 From 2019-20, we will be introducing a Bristol Networking event which will run in the same way.
-This will be on 26th February 2020.
-These events are also just an enjoyable evening catching up with fellow alumni over a drink.
+These events are also just an enjoyable evening catching up with fellow OT’s over a drink.

 Offer informal careers advice to students and recent alumni who are looking for guidance in their choice of career and how to succeed in the world of work once they graduate?